mcgivrer/demogame/README.md

 # DemoGame

-This is a mono java class game demonstration to play with ABC of game development.
+This is a simple java game demonstration to play with ABC of game development.

 Build with :

-    $> javac DemoGame.java
+    $> mvn clean install

 Play with :

-    $> java DemoGame
+    $> mvn exec:java

 ![Screenshot of the demo](src/docs/images/screen-1.png "open the image")